Energy development: Fission economics

 The economics of new nuclear power plants is a controversial subject, since there are diverging views on this topic, and multibillion-dollar investments ride on the choice of an energy source.
 Nuclear power plants typically have high capital costs for building the plant, but low direct fuel costs.
-In recent years there has been a slowdown of electricity demand growth and financing has become more difficult, which affects large projects such as nuclear reactors, with very large upfront costs and long project cycles which carry a large variety of risks.
+In recent years there has been a slowdown in electricity demand growth and financing has become more difficult, which affects large projects such as nuclear reactors, with very high upfront costs and long project cycles that carry a large variety of risks.
 In Eastern Europe, a number of long-established projects are struggling to find finance, notably Belene in Bulgaria and the additional reactors at Cernavoda in Romania, and some potential backers have pulled out.
 Where cheap gas is available and its future supply relatively secure, this also poses a major problem for nuclear projects.

 Analysis of the economics of nuclear power must take into account who bears the risks of future uncertainties.
 To date all operating nuclear power plants were developed by state-owned or regulated utility monopolies where many of the risks associated with construction costs, operating performance, fuel price, and other factors were borne by consumers rather than suppliers.
 Many countries have now liberalized the electricity market where these risks, and the risk of cheaper competitors emerging before capital costs are recovered, are borne by plant suppliers and operators rather than consumers, which leads to a significantly different evaluation of the economics of new nuclear power plants.

 Costs

-Costs are likely to go up for currently operating and new nuclear power plants, due to increased requirements for on-site spent fuel management and elevated design basis threats.
+Costs are likely to go up for currently operating and new nuclear power plants due to increased requirements for on-site spent fuel management and elevated design-basis threats.
 While first of their kind designs, such as the EPRs under construction are behind schedule and over-budget, of the seven South Korean APR-1400s presently under construction worldwide, two are in S.Korea at the Hanul Nuclear Power Plant and four are at the largest nuclear station construction project in the world as of 2016, in the United Arab Emirates at the planned Barakah nuclear power plant.
-The first reactor, Barakah-1 is 85% completed and on schedule for grid-connection during 2017.
+The first reactor, Barakah-1 is 85% completed and on schedule for grid connection during 2017.

 Two of the four EPRs under construction (in Finland and France) are significantly behind schedule and substantially over cost.

 Renewable sources

 Renewable energy capacity has steadily grown, led by solar photovoltaic power.

-The countries most reliant on fossil fuels for electricity vary widely on how great a percentage of that electricity is generated from renewables, leaving wide variation in renewables' growth potential.
+The countries most reliant on fossil fuels for electricity vary widely in how great a percentage of that electricity is generated from renewables, leaving wide variation in renewables' growth potential.

 Renewable energy is generally defined as energy that comes from resources which are naturally replenished on a human timescale such as sunlight, wind, rain, tides, waves and geothermal heat.
 Renewable energy replaces conventional fuels in four distinct areas: electricity generation, hot water/space heating, motor fuels, and rural (off-grid) energy services.